 Is it safe to travel by airplane?

 Stay current on travel advisories from regulatory agencies.
-This is a rapidly changing situation.

 Is there a vaccine available?

 On December 11, 2020, the FDA granted emergency use authorization (EUA) to an mRNA COVID-19 vaccine developed by Pfizer and BioNTech.
 This was the first COVID-19 vaccine authorized for use in the US.
 One week later, the FDA granted EUA to an mRNA COVID-19 vaccine developed by Moderna.

 Will the COVID-19 mRNA vaccines work against the new coronavirus variants?